FossilFind/SciFiMod/README.md

 # SciFiMod
-A science fiction Minecraft mod that has relativly accurate science.
+A science-fiction Minecraft mod that has relatively accurate science.

 ## Credits
 FossilFind: Programmer